- October 12–13

 Get in depth knowledge of the gear and safe climbing practices

-Learn how to rappel safely
+Learn how to rappel safely using an ATC

 Comfortable, wicking athletic clothing with pants or capris to cover knees.
 No Shorts